As seen in:

 Prove you can tell the difference between scatter and bubble chart in your Power BI resume:

-- Include only those skills which are indeed required.
+- Include only those skills which are indeed required for a powerBI resume.

 - Use the wording from the job ad.
 “Technical skills” isn’t the same as “technical skills in data warehousing.”